Proximal Gradient Dynamics and Feedback Control for Equality-Constrained Composite Optimization

 {Despite these encouraging results, several theoretical aspects of our method remain open.
 For composite optimization problems with affine constraints satisfying Assumption~\ref{ass:1_f}--\ref{ass:2_A}, the augmented Lagrangian flows~\cite{NKD-SZK-MRJ:19} is known to be globally strongly contracting~\cite{AD-VC-AG-GR-FB:23f_corrected}.
 In contrast, the convergence analysis of PI--PGD~\eqref{eq:pi-pgd} is more challenging.
 At this stage, we have presented the strongest result we could derive, but we believe that tighter guarantees can be obtained through appropriate tuning of the control gains or the design of alternative controllers.
 On the other hand, one of the advantages of the PI--PGD~\eqref{eq:pi-pgd} is that it can be effective in the more challenging setting of nonlinear constraints, as our empirical results suggest.
-Motivated by the numerical findings,} future work will include: (i) proving the assumption of local exponential stability of the equilibrium point; (ii) obtaining sharper convergence bounds and benchmarking our approach against other methods (e.g., the ones from~\cite{AB:17, NKD-SZK-MRJ:19}); (iii) relaxing~\ref{ass:1_f}--\ref{ass:2_A} to cover not-full-rank constraints~\cite{IKO-MRJ:23} and more general constraint structures.
+Motivated by the numerical findings,} future work will include: (i) providing conditions implying local exponential stability of the equilibrium point; (ii) obtaining sharper convergence bounds and benchmarking our approach against other methods (e.g., the ones from~\cite{AB:17}); (iii) relaxing~\ref{ass:1_f}--\ref{ass:2_A} to cover not-full-rank constraints~\cite{IKO-MRJ:23} and more general constraint structures.
 Additionally, we plan to analyze the effects of discretization on the PI-PGD.
-Indeed, while it is known that for strongly contracting continuous-time dynamics the forward Euler discretization converges under a proper step-size, to the best of our knowledge, a similar result for globally-weakly and locally-strongly contracting dynamics is still missing. { Addressing these challenges, through convergence analysis, and deployment in non-convex settings, defines a promising direction for future work. }
+Indeed, while it is known that for strongly contracting continuous-time dynamics the forward Euler discretization converges under a proper step-size, to the best of our knowledge, a similar result for globally-weakly and locally-strongly contracting dynamics is still missing.
+Addressing these challenges defines a promising direction for future work.